Samsung/tizen-docs/docs/training/web/process/run-debug-app-w.md

 -   Use the [Emulator Manager](../../../tizen-studio/common-tools/emulator-manager.md):
-    1. Start the Emulator Manager using the Desktop (in Ubuntu) or Start menu (in WindowsA¢ç), or using the command line.
+    1. Start the Emulator Manager using the Desktop (in Ubuntu) or Start menu (in WindowsÂ®), or using the command line.
     2. In the **Emulator Manager** window, select the emulator instance from the list.